 - Research Reports

-This daily column includes Gateway House’s Badi Soch – big thought – of the day’s foreign policy events.
-Today’s focus is on the fatal Naxal attack targeting Congress leaders in Chhattisgarh.
+This daily column includes Gateway House’s Badi Soch – big thought – of the day’s foreign policy event.
+This Badi Soch analyses the implications of revelations about surveillance on Indian missions, by the U.S. government.

 The recent UNSC Resolution, which mandates the complete destruction of Syria’s chemical weapons, demonstrates that after more than a year, a degree of international agreement on the Syrian issue has been possible.
 In the evolving situation, Russia will now emerge as a major player